SharedCode/sop/README.md

 Integration is one of SOP's primary goals, its ease of use, API, being part/closest! to the App & in-memory performance level were designed so it can get (optionally) utilized as a middle-ware for current RDBMS and other NoSql/Big Data engines/solution.

 Code uses the Store API to store & manage key/value pairs of data.
-Internal Store implementation uses an enhanced, modernized B-Tree implementation that virtualizes RAM & Disk storage.
+Internal Store implementation uses an enhanced, modernized M-Way Tree, which we will simply call, B-Tree, implementation that virtualizes RAM & Disk storage.
 Few of key enhancements to this B-Tree as compared to traditional implementations are:

 * node load optimization keeps it at around 75%-98% full average load of inner & leaf nodes.
 Traditional B-Trees only achieve about half-full (50%) average load.
 This translates to a more compressed or more dense data Stores saving IT shops from costly storage hardware.
 * leaf nodes' height in a particular case is tolerated not to be perfectly balanced to favor speed of deletion at zero/minimal cost in exchange.
 Also, the height disparity due to deletion tends to get repaired during inserts due to the node load optimization feature discussed above.